Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Results

-\BRS-Schätzle shows a relatively constant iteration time on all smaller datasets.
-On Laundromat100M (\Cref{plt:laundromat100-noKaushik}), the algorithm computes an iteration in about $0.4$ to $0.6$ minutes.
-On BTC150M (\Cref{plt:btc150M-noKaushik}) an iteration takes approximately $0.2$ to $0.4$ minutes and on BSBM100M (\Cref{plt:bsbm100M-noKaushik}) $0.5$ to $0.8$ minutes.
-The total run time (\Cref{tab:results-runtime}) is lowest on BTC150M, taking about $4.08$ minutes on average.
+\shortorextended{\BRS-Schätzle and native Schätzle have relatively constant iteration time on all smaller datasets.}{\BRS-Schätzle has relatively constant iteration time on all smaller datasets.
+On Laundromat100M (Figure~\ref{plt:laundromat100-noKaushik}), it computes an iteration in about $0.4$ to $0.6$ minutes.
+On BTC150M (Figure~\ref{plt:btc150M-noKaushik}) an iteration takes approximately $0.2$ to $0.4$ minutes and on BSBM100M (Figure~\ref{plt:bsbm100M-noKaushik}) $0.5$ to $0.8$ minutes.
+The total run time (Table~\ref{tab:results-runtime}) is lowest on BTC150M, taking about $4.08$ minutes on average.
 On Laundromat100M, the average run time is about $5.56$ minutes and on BSBM100M, the algorithm needs $6.46$ minutes on average.
-On all smaller datasets the initialization step takes about $1$~minute on average (\Cref{tab:brs-init-iter-runtime}).

-Native Schätzle shows a similar behavior, with a relatively constant iteration time across the datasets.
-On Laundromat100M (\Cref{plt:laundromat100-noKaushik}), the algorithm computes an iteration in about $0.7$ to $0.95$ minutes.
-On BTC150M (\Cref{plt:btc150M-noKaushik}) an iteration takes approximately $0.55$ to $0.8$ minutes.
-Finally, on BSBM100M (\Cref{plt:bsbm100M-noKaushik}) the average iteration time ranges from $0.9$ to $1.15$ minutes.
-The average run time (\Cref{tab:results-runtime}) is fastest on BTC150M with $6.14$ minutes on average.
-This is followed by an average run time of $7.72$ minutes on Laundromat100M and $9.40$ minutes on BSBM100M.
-Comparing the run times of the two implementations, \BRS is slightly faster on all smaller datasets, but uses more memory (\Cref{tab:results-memory}).

-\BRS-Kaushik shows similar results to \BRS-Schätzle.
-Again iteration time is relatively constant on all datasets taking about $0.3$ to $0.6$ minutes on Laundromat100M (\Cref{plt:laundromat100-noKaushik}) and $0.3$ to $0.5$ minutes on BTC150M and BSBM100M (\Cref{plt:btc150M-noKaushik,plt:bsbm100M-noKaushik}).
-As before, it is fastest on $BTC150M$ with, an average run time of $4.54$ minutes.
-On BSBM100M and Laundromat100M, the average run times are about $5.20$ and $5.60$ minutes, respectively.
-Again, initialization takes around $1$~minute on all smaller datasets (\Cref{tab:brs-init-iter-runtime}).
+Native Schätzle shows a similar behavior, with a relatively constant iteration time across the datasets.} \shortorextended{For example, on}{On} Laundromat100M (Figure~\ref{plt:laundromat100-noKaushik}), native Schätzle computes an iteration in about $0.7$ to $0.95$ minutes. \extended{On BTC150M (Figure~\ref{plt:btc150M-noKaushik}) an iteration takes approximately $0.55$ to $0.8$ minutes.
+Finally, on BSBM100M (Figure~\ref{plt:bsbm100M-noKaushik}) the average iteration time ranges from $0.9$ to $1.15$ minutes.
+The average run time (Table~\ref{tab:results-runtime}) is fastest on BTC150M with $6.14$ minutes on average.
+This is followed by an average run time of $7.72$ minutes on Laundromat100M and $9.40$ minutes on BSBM100M. } \BRS is slightly faster on all smaller datasets, but uses more memory (Table~\ref{tab:results-memory}). \BRS-Kaushik shows similar results to \BRS-Schätzle.
+Again iteration time is relatively constant on all datasets\extended{~taking about $0.3$ to $0.6$ minutes on Laundromat100M (Figure~\ref{plt:laundromat100-noKaushik}) and $0.3$ to $0.5$ minutes on BTC150M and BSBM100M (Figures \ref{plt:btc150M-noKaushik} and~\ref{plt:bsbm100M-noKaushik})}.
+As before, it is fastest on BTC150M\extended{~with, an average run time of $4.54$ minutes}. \extended{On BSBM100M and Laundromat100M, the average run times are about $5.20$ and $5.60$ minutes, respectively.}